aalampatil/learn-backend/ReadNotes.md

 -use try/catch and async await while connecting to database

 -give proper error name, so it is easier to debug later and save some time.

+-async fn technically returns a promise.

+-configure cors and cookie-parser